mkotsollaris/mkotsollaris.github.io/content/blog/polymorphic-feature-flags/index.md

 2. Traceability: features can be easily traced throughout the code with no spaghetti-like statements
 3. Removal: At some point, feature flags will need to be removed from the codebase.
 The polymorphic pattern makes it extremelly easy to remove unused features.

 ## What about not using any line of code?
+Is it possible?

-At Facet, we developed a [facet-java-agent](https://github.com/facet-tech/agent-java) which does exactly that: every method and endpoint of your system contains a flag which allows toggling.
+At Facet, we developed a [facet-java-agent](https://github.com/facet-tech/agent-java) which does exactly that: every *method and endpoint* of your system contains a flag which allows toggling.
 What we noticed is that while developers enjoy the flexibility of the tool and the ease of maintainance, they still prefer in-code declaration.
 In my experience demoing and talking to people, this is what people say:

 > Since I am already developing a feature, adding a declaration to it is not hard and makes sense.